PacktWorkshops/The-Django-Workshop/README.md

 # The-Django-Workshop

-NOTE: This GH Repo will be migrated by end of this week.
+NOTE: This GH Repo is currently being migrated.

 Chapter 1-5 code is now frozen.